radiology-research/UCSF-Body-Imaging-Research/_posts/2024-10-08-Prostate-Imaging-Symposium.md

 * Radiotherapy boosting and response monitoring in the prostate based on advanced use of multiparametric MRI and hyperpolarized MRI
 * Is it time to try and revitalize MR spectroscopy with modern acquisition and reconstruction methods?
 Can it be made robust and fast enough for clinical use?
 * Coordination of patient enrollment across trials, and even joint trials, with clear coordination with urologists and/or oncologists
-* Helping to define standards for where to most effectively use advanced imaging across the prostate cancer progression
+* Helping to define standards for where to most effectively use advanced imaging across the spectrum of prostate cancer progression
 * Better integration of imaging features with clinical and genomic biomarkers through tools such as Information Commons

 Thanks to all the great speakers!